Deiva Cheyal

 Deiva Cheyal is a 1967 Indian Tamil-language drama film directed by M. G. Balu and produced by Sandow M. M. A. Chinnappa Thevar, who also wrote the story.
 The film stars Major Sundarrajan, R. Muthuraman and Bharathi Vishnuvardhan.
 Although not a commercial success, it was adapted into the Hindi film Haathi Mere Saathi (1971), and it was later remade in Tamil as Nalla Neram (1972), both of which achieved commercial success.
 All three versions were produced by Sandow M. M. A. Chinnappa Thevar.

 Plot

 It tells the story of Major who runs a circus and is as close to the animal as he is to his own son played by Muthuraman.
 Fate plays havoc in form of Major's creditors, his own daughter-in-law and through her, his son; thereby testing the relationship between himself and his animals.
 He moves out at one point in time with the animals.
-He rebuilds his life, again, with the help of his animals and comes up to regain the trust of his son and daughter-in-law.
+He rebuilds his life, with the help of his animals and regains the trust of his son and daughter-in-law.